 Norwegian sites on the List

-In the bullet summary below all hyperlinks lead to UNESCO.
-Roll down this page for links to Sandalsand’s articles.
-I have been to the seven marked bold in the bullet lists.
+Norway has eight properties on the list and you find them in the bullet list below.
+Hyperlinks lead to UNESCO’s article.
+When you roll down this page you will find Sandalsand’s articles.
+I have been to the seven marked with a bold typeface in the bullet lists.

 - Bryggen (1979)

 - Urnes Stave Church (1979)

 - Røros Mining Town and the Circumference (1980)

 - Rock Art of Alta (1985)